This sourdough babka recipe is made from sweet and soft brioche bread, filled with smooth dark chocolate.

 Day 1

-- Add in the cubed butter, a few pieces at a time.
+- Add the cubed butter, a few pieces at a time.
 Incorporate each cube before the next addition.

 - The dough can be mixed by hand too.
 See the post for tips and video demonstrations.